SWE Context Bench: A Benchmark for Context Learning in Coding: SWE-ContxetBench

-The experience pool consists of solution trajectories from 300 \emph{experience tasks}, as described in Section~\ref{sec:experience_traj}.
-For the 99 identified \emph{related tasks}, the dataset contains two main components: task construction data and test-based evaluation data.
+Context pool contains solution trajectories from 1,100 \emph{experience tasks} (Section~\ref{sec:experience_traj}).
+For 376 \emph{related tasks}, the dataset includes two components: task construction and test-based evaluation data.

-\textbf{Task construction.} Each related task is derived from a GitHub pull request.
-For each task, we include the repository state before the fix (\texttt{base\_commit}), the problem statement, and the code changes that resolve the problem.
-The \texttt{base\_commit} corresponds to the base branch SHA of the pull request and represents the repository state prior to applying the fix.
+\textbf{Task construction.} Each task defines a software bug-fixing problem, specifying where to start, what issue to resolve, and how correctness is evaluated.
+Each related task is derived from a GitHub pull request and includes the repository state before the fix (\texttt{base\_commit}), the problem statement, and the resolving code changes.
+The \texttt{base\_commit} is the base branch SHA, representing pre-fix state.

-Task instances are constructed using an automated pipeline that extracts key information from GitHub pull requests via the GitHub API.
-The problem statement is obtained by parsing the associated GitHub issue, including its title and description.
-For Django repositories, problem statements are retrieved directly from the Django Trac ticket system.

-The ground-truth solution is obtained from the pull request’s unified diff and is separated into two components: a \texttt{test\_patch} and a \texttt{solution\_patch}.
-The \texttt{test\_patch} contains modifications to test files, identified by file paths containing keywords such as “test”, “tests”, “e2e”, or “testing”.
+Tasks are constructed through an automated pipeline via the GitHub API.
+Problem statements are extracted from GitHub issue titles and descriptions, or Django Trac ticket system for Django repositories.
+The ground-truth solution is taken from the pull request’s unified diff and split into a \texttt{test\_patch} and a \texttt{solution\_patch}.
+The \texttt{test\_patch} contains changes to test files, identified by keywords like “test”, “tests”, \textit{etc}.
 The \texttt{solution\_patch} contains changes to implementation files.
-To ensure correct execution, we detect the appropriate Python version by analyzing repository configuration files (e.g., \texttt{pyproject.toml}, \texttt{setup.py}, \texttt{setup.cfg}) or, when unavailable, by inferring it from the pull request creation date.